 Inflammatory breast cancer may create changes to skin.
 The cancer cells block lymph vessels, causing redness, swelling, and dimpled skin.
 Stage 4 breast cancer may develop these symptoms especially if the tumor is large or involves the breast skin.

 Women may feel discomfort and pain as the cancer grows and spreads in the breast.
+Cancer cells do not cause pain but as they grow they cause pressure or damage to surrounding tissue.
 A large tumor can grow into or invade the skin and cause painful sores or ulcers.
 It can also spread into the chest muscles and ribs causing obvious pain.

 Stage 4 breast cancer can cause discomfort and pain that interrupts regular sleep.

 Over time, women may lose their appetite and have difficulty taking in the calories they need.
-Patients may lose significant weight and develop nutritional imbalances.
+Not eating regularly may cause significant weight loss and nutritional imbalances.

-An overall difficulty in breathing, including tightness in the chest and difficulty in taking deep breaths, may occur in stage 4 breast cancer patients.
-Sometimes this indicates that the cancer has migrated to the lungs, and can be accompanied by a chronic or dry cough.
+An overall difficulty in breathing, including tightness in the chest and difficulty taking in deep breaths, may occur in stage 4 breast cancer patients.
+Sometimes this means that the cancer has spread to the lungs, and can be accompanied by a chronic or dry cough.

-- Bones: When cancer spreads to the bone it can cause pain and increase the risk of fractures.
-Women may experience symptoms in the hips, spine, pelvis, arms, legs, ribs, or skull.
-Walking can feel uncomfortable or painful.
+When cancer spreads to the bone it can cause pain and increase the risk of fractures.
+Pain may also be felt in the:

-- Brain: When cancer spreads to the brain it can cause neurological symptoms like balance issues, visual change, headache, dizziness, or weakness.
+When cancer spreads to the brain it can cause neurological symptoms.
+These can include: